 Governors

-To get in touch with the Governors, please email governors@saracenshigh.org OR send a letter to Kevin Perry, Chair of Governors, care of: Saracens High School, Corner Mead, Colindale, London, NW9 4AS.
+To get in touch with the Governors, please email governors@saracenshigh.org or send a letter to Ruth Sack, Chair of Governors, care of: Saracens High School, Corner Mead, Colindale, London, NW9 4AS.

 All Governors were appointed by the Trust.